Dschobby/flappy_bird_reinforcement_learning/README.md

 - 0.1 for surviving
 - -10 for colliding

+The agent has two possible actions:
+- bump the bird
+- doing nothing

-The whole states/rewards are stored in an experience buffer of the agent used for training after each episode.<br />
+The whole states/rewards/actions are stored in an experience buffer of the agent used for training after each episode.<br />
 The DQN agents architecture is a neural network with one hidden layer of size 128.

 ## Trained DQN agent example